Sheppard–Yonge station: History

 The station was expanded and renamed "Sheppard–Yonge" in 2002 with the opening of the Sheppard subway line, for which this station became the western terminus.
 The renaming was similar to that of Bloor–Yonge station.
 Unlike Bloor–Yonge, where the signs on Line 1 platforms still read "Bloor" and those on the Line 2 Bloor–Danforth read "Yonge", Sheppard–Yonge is given its full name on both sets of platforms; all existing signs within the station were changed to give the new name.
 At that time, this station became accessible with elevators.
-When the automated announcements were installed on Toronto's subway trains, Line 1 trains referred to the station as "Sheppard" while Line 4 trains referred to the station as "Sheppard–Yonge", the new Toronto Rocket subway trains refer to the station on both Lines 1 and 4 as "Sheppard–Yonge" followed by "Change for Line 1/4" respectively.
+When the automated announcements were installed on Toronto's subway trains between 2006 and 2007, on Line 1 trains they referred to the station as "Sheppard" while on Line 4 trains, the station was referred to as "Sheppard–Yonge".
+The announcements on the Toronto Rocket subway trains introduced between 2011 and 2016 refer to the station on both Lines 1 and 4 as "Sheppard–Yonge", followed by – as of December 2025 – "transfer for Line 4 Sheppard" or "transfer for Line 1 Yonge–University" and "GO Transit", respectively.